yungbones/netpizza/README.md

-# netpizza
-current source code

-# mysql
+# setup
-connection in /misc/connection.php3
+mysqli connection in /misc/connection.php3 edit the redirects in js and php files (js and misc folder)